Galicia Quantum Technologies Hub

 Iago Fernández

 His project aims to contribute to the design of connections between quantum devices so that they work together to solve problems that cannot be tackled by a single computer, using a minimum number of operations, time, and resources.
-These types of operations allow quantum computers connected by the network to behave as a single system, “scalable, modular and reconfigurable depending on the application,” as Llovo specifies.
+These types of operations allow quantum computers connected by the network to behave as a single system, “scalable, modular and reconfigurable depending on the application,” as Dr. Llovo specifies.

 Entanglement exchange

-The most widespread model proposed to make this possible is entanglement exchange, which seeks to distribute pairs of entangled qubits, known as Bell’s states, between distant –and not directly connected to each other– QPUs using the properties of quantum mechanics.
-In essence, it makes it possible to extend through a network the entanglement between qubits that have never interacted directly before, which is essential to build a DQC (distributed quantum computing) network).
+The most widely discussed model to make quantum communication possible between QPUs in a network is known as entanglement swapping, which seeks to generate pairs of entangled qubits, known as Bell pairs, between distant –and not directly connected to each other– QPUs across a network, using the properties of quantum mechanics.
+In essence, it makes it possible to extend entanglement through a network between systems that have never interacted directly before.

-The technology used in quantum channel research is generally photonic and relies on performing a type of measurement known as Bell measurements to generate entanglement.
-“These operations are not perfect and high-purity quantum states are delicate and difficult to generate, so we need to simulate how these measurements take place and the physics to calculate fidelity losses,” Llovo clarifies.
+The technology used in quantum links research is generally photonic and relies on performing a type of measurement known as Bell state measurements to generate entanglement.
+“These operations are not perfect and high-purity quantum states are delicate and difficult to generate, so we need to simulate how these measurements take place and the physics to calculate fidelity losses,” Dr. Llovo clarifies.
+Indeed, the generation of high-fidelity Bell pairs is a huge experimental challenge on which research groups from all over the world are currently working on.
+Their results will generate the different pieces that make up this great puzzle.

 Much more than the sum of the parts